restforce to your

 client = Restforce.new

-3. Query Salesforce like an absolute pro.
+3. Query Salesforce like a pro.

 my_leads = client.query("SELECT Id, Source FROM Lead where OwnerId = 'INSERT_USER_ID_HERE'") # => #<Restforce::Collection >